Get Started Transcribing

 How to find a page to transcribe

 In some cases, especially for records that are part of Citizen Archivist missions, you may have to look to find a page that has not been transcribed.
-You should now look at the thumbnails to see what pages you can transcribe.
+Watch this video or view the directions below for step by step instructions on how to find a page to transcribe.

 Click on Show Details to see which pages have transcriptions: